 The first is what I call the ghosti-principle. *ghostis is a PIE word which means "one with whom one has a reciprocal obligation of hospitality."
 Our words "guest" and "host" both come from this word, and that is just what the ghosti-principle implies.
 There is an interaction among people, and between people and the gods, according to the laws of hospitality.
 Society is bound together by an exchange of gifts, by acting as guest on one occasion and host on another.
 In the same way, we are bound to the gods through the giving of gifts and the receiving of blessings.
 This is the origin of the Indo-European version of sacrifice.
 When one was performed, some of the animal was burned to go to the gods, and then the people who offered it ate the rest, which was most of the meat.
 The sacrifice was thus a shared meal, in which the people served as hosts and the gods as guests.
-Since the gods know the rules the rules of hospitality, they would then be obligated to serve as hosts on another occasion, and they would do so by granting us favors.
+Since the gods know the rules of hospitality, they would then be obligated to serve as hosts on another occasion, and they would do so by granting us favors.
 Although some see this as a cold contractual exchange, it is through this exchange that a relationship is created between the gods and us, bind us closely to them in a shared society.

 The Proto-Indo-Europeans saw the cosmos as centered around a tree and surrounded by water, which also rose up through a well to feed the tree.
 The tree was the cosmos itself, an ordered arrangement of things and actions, and the water was chaos, disorder.
 Notice that order is fed by disorder.
 Left to itself, order, like an unwatered tree, becomes brittle and dead.
 An influx of chaos is vital to its life.
 Chaos is dangerous and not capable of supporting life on its own, however, and only becomes meaningful when it is drawn into Order.
 It is through this interaction (a kind of ghosti-relationship) that the universe can continue to exist.